TEB-model/teb/README.md

 > XXXX *In preparation*

 *please make sure to cite the same version you are using with the correct DOI.
-For a list of all avalable versions see the list of versions on [Zenodo](XXXX).
+For a list of all available versions see the list of versions on [Zenodo](XXXX).

 ## Contributing